-OFX's prepaid Travel Card is being withdrawn from November.
+OFX's prepaid Travel Card is being withdrawn as of 30 November.

 If you were planning on funding your next holiday using an OzForex Travel Card, you may need to think again.
 OFX has revealed that as of 30 November 2016, the prepaid Travel Card will be taken off the market.

 The provider has confirmed that new applications and card activations will no longer be accepted as of now (25 August), and cardholders will be unable to reload funds onto their card from 1 September 2016.